rpsl4j/vagrant-environment/docs/adding-routes.md

 # Adding routes to a RIB in OpenDaylight Lithium
 This guide roughly describes the process of adding routes to OpenDaylight Lithium's BGP speaker implementation via the RESTConf interface.
-This assumes that the OpenDaylight's BGP and RESTconf modules have been appropriately configured as described in the readme.
+This assumes that OpenDaylight's BGP and RESTconf modules have been appropriately configured as described in the readme.

 _please note the {{parameters}} in API URLs_